Neofoxx/SWD_Isolator/README.md

 The chip has 2x open-drain bidirectional pins, making it suitable for a range of protocols.
 SWD, I2C and UART have all been tested.
 There are also two unidirectional pins (one to each side), but only one is used (as RESET) in programming.

 The schematic calls for 3k resistors on bi-directional lines.
-In practice 820R resistors were used without issues, with good rising edges & high (couple of MHz) frequencies.
+In practice 820R resistors were used without issues, with good rising edges & high (couple of MHz) frequencies

+The headers are aligned to a 0.1" grid - 0.9" from pin to pin.
+Headers can be soldered straight-through, or can be laid flat and soldered onto the exposed traces, making for a nice in-between module.

 ## Files
 * The Gerber files are in the HW/Gerbers directory